sn0218/Django-React-Discussion-Forum/README.md

 ## Getting Started
 The React app is already integrated to Django app for an easy start.
+First, clone or download the repository from gitHub
 To run the application, please following commands.
 ```

 pip install -r requirements.txt
 python manage.py runserver
 The application will be available on http://127.0.0.1:8000/
 ```

 ## Additional Information